9

 Why Live in Mount Vernon

 Mount Vernon in Baltimore is a historic neighborhood centered around the original Washington Monument, known for its 19th-century architecture and cultural significance.
-The area has evolved into a hub for artists and young professionals, with institutions like the Peabody Institute and the Walters Art Museum drawing in crowds.
+The area has evolved into a modern-day hub for artists and young professionals, bolstered by institutions like the Peabody Institute and the Walters Art Museum.
 Dining options include The Bun Shop, The Owl Bar, and The Brewer’s Art, though restaurants tend to come and go.
-Grocery shopping is limited within the neighborhood, but essentials can be found at the St. Paul Mini Mart and Walgreens, with fresh produce available a mile away at Po Tung Oriental Grocery.
-The neighborhood offers a variety of attractions, including live music at The Bun Shop and An die Musik LIVE, and art exhibitions at the Walters Art Museum.
-Residential buildings are often converted mansions from the 1860s to 1880s, now serving as apartments and condos, with some being restored to private residences.
-Green spaces around the Washington Monument provide a scenic backdrop for relaxation.
-Penn Station at the north end of Mount Vernon offers convenient travel to Washington, D.C. and New York City, while the Light Rail on Howard Street connects residents to Baltimore Washington International Airport.
-The neighborhood is influenced by nearby educational institutions like the Maryland Institute College of Art, the University of Baltimore, and Johns Hopkins University, contributing to its vibrant, eclectic atmosphere.
+The neighborhood features several music venues, including An die Musik LIVE, and green spaces around the Washington Monument provide a scenic backdrop for relaxation.
+Grocery shopping is limited within the neighborhood; essentials can be found at the St. Paul Mini Mart and Walgreens, with fresh produce available a mile away at Po Tung Oriental Grocery.
+Many residential buildings have been converted from 19th-century mansions into apartments and condos, though some have since been restored to private residences.
+Penn Station at the north end of Mount Vernon offers convenient train access to Washington, D.C. and New York City, while the Light Rail on Howard Street connects residents to Baltimore Washington International Airport.
+The neighborhood is influenced by nearby collegiate institutions like the Maryland Institute College of Art, the University of Baltimore, and Johns Hopkins University, contributing to its vibrant, eclectic atmosphere.

 Frequently Asked Questions